j-siderius/TinySpark/docs/kit/programming.md

     time.sleep(1)
 ```

 Copy or write the above code into the Code with Mu editor and click the Save button to save it to the TinyML development board.
 The red LED should start to blink.
+Contrary to normal Python, CircuitPython requires the main code file to be named `code.py` and be located in the root of the `CIRCUITPY` drive.
+You can still work with multiple code files, just make sure that the main file is as described.

 ![CircuitPython serial console](../assets/images/serial.png)

-If some code outputs something (e.g. has a `print("Hello world!")` statement), the serial console can be used.
-Through the USB connection, it is possible to read out messages from the `print` statements.
+If code outputs something (e.g. has a `print("Hello world!")` statement), the serial console can be used.
+Through the USB connection, it is possible to read out messages from the `print` statements using a serial console.
 To open the Serial console in Code with Mu, click the Serial button at the top of the window.
 The serial console will now show at the bottom of the window.
-Take a look at the [Adafruit CircuitPython - Serial console page](https://learn.adafruit.com/welcome-to-circuitpython/kattni-connecting-to-the-serial-console).
+For more information, take a look at the [Adafruit CircuitPython - Serial console page](https://learn.adafruit.com/welcome-to-circuitpython/kattni-connecting-to-the-serial-console).

 To check out more simple code examples, take a look at the [Adafruit Learning System - Guide to CircuitPython](https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/main/CircuitPython_Essentials) or at the sensor code examples in the [previous section](devkit.md).

 ---

-To access I/O of the TinyML development kit, CircuitPython has defined easy references to the different pins.
-Certain inputs and outputs can be accessed using their semantic definition (e.g. the output connected to the red LED is `GPIO13`, however we can just reference it as `board.LED` in our code).
+To access inputs and outputs (I/O) of the TinyML development kit, CircuitPython has defined easy references to the default pins.
+Certain inputs and outputs can be accessed using their semantic definition (e.g. the output connected to the red LED is `GPIO13`, however it can be referenced  as `board.LED` in the code).
 All pin definitions can be found in the info box below.
-To learn more about the board library, visit [CircuitPython - Pins and Board](https://learn.adafruit.com/circuitpython-essentials/circuitpython-pins-and-modules).
+To learn more about the board library and pin usage, visit [CircuitPython - Pins and Board](https://learn.adafruit.com/circuitpython-essentials/circuitpython-pins-and-modules).

-??? info "Pin definition"
+??? info "Pin definitions"

     The TinyML development kit has the following pin definitions and names: